 7. Wrangell-St. Elias National Park & Preserve

 Wrangell St. Elias is a vast national park located in Alaska.
 Encompassing an area of about 13 million acres, the park is the largest national park in Alaska.
 Also, this protected area is included in an International Biosphere Reserve and is part of the Wrangell–St. Elias UNESCO World Heritage Site.
-The park features nine out of sixteen highest peaks in the United States and features the panoramic views of glaciers, lakes, and mountain streams, a rich variety of wildlife and other breathtaking views.
-It is offers superb county for climbers, walkers, and water sports activities.
-It is places like this preserve that makes Alaska such a romantic getaway for couples.
+The park features nine out of sixteen highest peaks in the United States and features panoramic views of glaciers, lakes, and mountain streams, a rich variety of wildlife, and other breathtaking views.
+It offers superb county for climbers, walkers, and water sports activities.
+It is places like this preserve that make Alaska such a romantic getaway for couples.

 8. Seward, Alaska